subash9860/Flutter-Interview-Questions-with-Answers/README.md

 	Debug mode for a web app means that: The build is not minified and tree shaking has not been performed.
 The app is compiled with the dartdevc compiler for easier debugging.
 37. Whats the difference between double.infinity and MediaQuery?

-I want to be as big as my parent allows (double.infinity).
+	<br>I want to be as big as my parent allows (double.infinity).
 I want to be as big as the screen (MediaQuery).

 38. What is profile mode and when do you use it?